irenekb/RRI-3D/README.md

   <dt>If you use this software package, please cite the follwing publication: </dt>
     <ul>WILL BE ANNOUNCED </ul>

-  <dt>For the pipeline presented here, some of the following already published software was used: </dt>
+  <dt>For the pipeline presented here, some of the following already published software-features were used: </dt>
     <ul><a href="https://doi.org/10.12688/f1000research.18458.2">B.C, Thiel et al. (2019) "3D based on 2D: Calculating helix angles and stacking patterns using forgi 2.0, an RNA Python library centered on secondary structure elements."
 F1000Research, 8:287</a></ul>
     <ul><a href="https://doi.org/10.1261/rna.047522.114">P. Kerpedjiev P et al. (2015)"Predicting RNA 3D structure using a coarse-grain helix-centered model" RNA.
 21(6): 1110–1121</a></ul>
     <ul><a href="https://doi.org/10.1093/nar/gkv1479">M.J.
 Boniecki et al. (2016) “SimRNA: a coarse-grained method for RNA folding simulations and 3D structure prediction” Nucleic acids research vol. 44,7: e63</a> </ul>